 - 1. Remove the screw (M1.6x2) that secures the power-button bracket to the palm-rest and keyboard assembly. - 2.
-Lift the power-button bracket off the palm-rest and keyboard assembly. - 3.
+Lift the power-button bracket off the power-button with optional fingerprint reader. - 3.
 Remove the screw (M1.6x2) that secures the power button to the palm-rest and keyboard assembly. - 4.
-Disconnect the power-button cable (or the optional fingerprint-reader cable) from the connector on the palm-rest and keyboard assembly. - 5.
+Lift the latch and disconnect the power-button cable (or the optional fingerprint-reader cable) from the connector on the palm-rest and keyboard assembly. - 5.
 Lift the power button, along with its cable, off the palm-rest and keyboard assembly.